library-data-platform/ldlite/README.md

 * Queries Okapi-based modules and transforms JSON data for easier reporting
-* Full SQL query support on transformed data, using an embedded database
+* Full SQL query support on transformed data using an embedded database, and export to CSV or Excel
 * No LDP server needed; only Python, and Okapi access to send CQL queries
 * Compatible with DBeaver database tool